barrucadu/govuk-k8s/provisioning/README.markdown

 Scripts:

-- `./create.sh` - run terraform, ssh into machines, build NixOS config
+- `./create.sh` - run `deploy-*` scripts
 - `./deploy-terraform.sh` - deploy terraform changes
 - `./deploy-nixos.sh` - deploy NixOS changes
+- `./shrink.sh` - tear down everything but the public DNS zone and egress IP ranges
 - `./destroy.sh` - tear down the cluster

-You should destroy your cluster at the end of every tinkering session to avoid spending unnecessary money.
+You should shrink or destroy your cluster at the end of every tinkering session to avoid spending unnecessary money.

 Architecture